bj16xq/Open-Union-Practices/README.md

 **How?**
 Resources on this repository are openly accessible.
 The expectation is that, should improvements be made, that they be openly shared in a similar manner (see details below).

+For explanations of each resource, please view [the Wiki.](https://github.com/bj16xq/Open_Labour_Practices/wiki)

 ## Overall Process

 **Passive Use**